agardiner/arg-parser/README.md

 * On-parse handler: A proc can be passed that will be called when the argument value is encountered during parsing.
 The return value of the proc will be used as the argument result.
   `on_parse: lambda{ |val, arg, hsh| val.split(',') }`
+* On-parse handler reuse: Common parse handlers can be registered and used on multiple arguments.
+  Handlers are registered for reuse via the DSL method #register_parse_handler.
+To use a registered parse handler for a particular argument, just pass the key under which the handler is registered.
 * Pre-defined arguments: Arguments can be registered under a key, and then re-used across multiple definitions via the #predefined_arg DSL method.
+Common arguments would typically be defined in a shared file that was included into each job.
 See Argument.register and DSL.predefined_arg.